appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## VV Verification Procedures

 11. The VV ensures that the token signature is correct.
 Optionally, if Key Binding is used, the VV validates the KB-JWT.
-12. The VV verifies the SVT signature and checks that the entity_name in the SVT matches the entity_name in the token.
+12. The VV verifies the SVT signature.
+Optionally, VV can request Merkle Tree inclusion proof from the append-only log.

 # Vetting Credential Manifest